List of Marvel Comics characters: L: Lauri-Ell

 Lauri-Ell is a Kree warrior and a supporting character in Kelly Thompson's 2020 run on Captain Marvel, first appearing in issue #18.

 During the Empyre event, Captain Marvel is given Ronan's hammer by Hulkling and is officially made the Accuser of the newly-formed Kree/Skrull Alliance.
-Hulking sends Carol on a mission to K'in-Al, an experimental colony world where both Kree and Skrull could live together in peace and the first of its kind.
+Hulking sends Carol on a mission to K'in-Al, a first experimental colony world where Kree and Skrull could live together in peace.
 Hulking reveals to Carol that the city was destroyed in an explosion and that his men had been in a stalemate with the one responsible ever since.
 Arriving on the scene, the suspect surrenders immediately and reveals herself to be Lauri-ell, a soldier who was artificially bred by Kree scientists using the DNA of two powerful warriors.
 Using the hammer, Carol sees a vision of her mother Mari-Ell, confirming that she and Lauri-Ell are half-sisters.
 Lauri-ell maintains that she is innocent but states that she understands that Carol's role as Accuser necessitates her arrest but Carol defies her orders and smuggles Lauri-Ell to Earth while she conducts her investigation into the bombing.
 Carol and her team discover that anti-Kree criminal Wastrel is responsible for destroying the colony and Lauri-Ell's name is cleared.
 During a battle with the Cotati, Lauri-Ell picks up the hammer when Carol is disabled and officially becomes the new Accuser.

+Demetrius Lazer

+Demetrius Lazer is a character appearing in American comic books published by Marvel Comics.
+The character, created by Chris Claremont, Randy Green and Aaron Lopresti, first appeared in Decimation: House of M - The Day After #1 (November 2005).
+He was a director of Office of National Emergency and Sentinel Squad O*N*E while being an antagonistic colleague of Valerie Cooper.